sourcegraph/handbook/content/retrospectives/index.md

 ### Retrospective meeting

+> NOTE: This is just a suggestion for how to run a good retrospective.
+You don't need to follow it.
+It may be too much overhead for quick/mini retros.

 The organizer is responsible for the agenda and flow of the retrospective meeting.

 Share your screen which has the retrospective document open and a [timer](https://www.google.com/search?q=timer) to keep the meeting on track.